 Visiting The Monastery Of St. Simeon Today

-Despite the fact that the monastery is essentially only collection of ruins, there are still some interesting things to see.
+Despite the fact that the monastery is essentially only collection of ruins, there are still some interesting things to see, hence the reason why the site is often featured in lists of must-see Aswan tourist attractions.
 For example, visitors can still see graffiti on the walls of the last pilgrim room on the right hand side.
 This graffiti was left by a Muslim pilgrim shortly before the monastery was destroyed.
 Visitors can also explore the chamber where St. Simeon used to spend several hours at a time praying.
 According to legend, he used to fasten his beard to the ceiling above his head in case he fell asleep during these extended prayer sessions.